Morethia boulengeri

 Morethia boulengeri is a species of lizard in the family Scincidae.
-The species is endemic to Australia and Indonesia.
+The species is endemic to Australia.

 Common names and etymology

-Common names for Morethia boulengeri include south-eastern Morethia skink, Boulenger's snake-eyed skink, Boulenger's Morethia, and Boulenger's skink.
+Common names for M. boulengeri include south-eastern Morethia skink, Boulenger's snake-eyed skink, Boulenger's Morethia, and Boulenger's skink.

 Etymology

 The specific name, boulengeri, as well as three of the common names for this skink, are in honour of George Albert Boulenger, a Belgian-born British herpetologist who described a wide range of reptile, amphibian, and fish species new to science.